tommyp/tommyp.org/src/content/blog/remote-lurking.md

 ## The case for Remote Work

 Most of us have been doing this for over 4 years now.
 I think we all have our own reasons that we enjoy it.
 For me, life seems to be at a slower pace.
-Without a commute, I can fit in a run before work, chores, errands, or some videogames.
+Without a commute, I can fit in a run before work, chores, errands, or just relax.
 If you've got kids, I understand that spending more time with them would be a huge benefit.

 Really, it means that your time is your own.
 No longer is the extra time around your work owned by your employer.
 It's yours to do with as you please.
 And that's a big deal.